-Institutional environment:

-These collections are conducted under the Census and Statistics Act 1905.
-For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, see ABS Institutional Environment www.abs.gov.au/websitedbs/d3310114.nsf/4a256353001af3ed4b2562bb00121564/10ca14cb967e5b83ca2573ae00197b65!OpenDocument
+Institutional environment: These collections are conducted under the Census and Statistics Act 1905.
+For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, see ABS institutional environment.

-Timeliness:

-Death records are provided electronically to the ABS by individual Registrars on a monthly basis for compilation into aggregate statistics on a quarterly and annual basis.
+Timeliness:Death records are provided electronically to the ABS by individual registrars on a monthly basis for compilation into aggregate statistics on a quarterly and annual basis.
 One dimension of timeliness in death registrations data is the interval between the occurrence and registration of a death.
-As a result, a small number of deaths occurring in one year are not registered until the following year or later.
+As a result, a small number of deaths occurring in 1 year are not registered until the following year or later.

-Births records are provided electronically to the ABS by individual Registrars on a monthly basis for compilation into aggregate statistics on a quarterly and annual basis.
+Births records are provided electronically to the ABS by individual registrars on a monthly basis for compilation into aggregate statistics on a quarterly and annual basis.
 One dimension of timeliness in birth registrations data is the interval between the occurrence and registration of a birth.
-As a result, some births occurring in one year are not registered until the following year or even later.
-This can be caused by either a delay by the parent(s) in submitting a completed form to the registry, or a delay by the registry in processing the birth (for example, due to follow up activity due to missing information on the form, or resource limitations).
+As a result, some births occurring in 1 year are not registered until the following year or even later.
+This can be caused by either a delay by the parent(s) in submitting a completed form to the registry, or a delay by the registry in processing the birth (for example, due to follow-up activity due to missing information on the form, or resource limitations).

-Preliminary estimated resident population (ERP) data are compiled and published quarterly and are generally made available five to six months after the end of each reference quarter.
-Every year, the 30 June ERP data are further disaggregated by sex and single year of age, and are made available five to six months after end of the reference quarter.
-Commencing with data for September quarter 2006, revised estimates are released annually and made available 21 months after the end of the reference period for the previous financial year, once more accurate births, deaths and net overseas migration data become available.
-In the case of births and deaths, the revised data are compiled on a date of occurrence basis.
+Preliminary estimated resident population (ERP) data are compiled and published quarterly and is generally made available 5-6months after the end of each reference quarter.
+Every year, the 30 June ERP is further disaggregated by sex and single year of age, and is made available 5-6months after the end of the reference guarter.
+Commencing with data for September guarter 2006, revised estimates are released annually and made available 21 months after the end of the reference period for the previous financial year, once more accurate births, deaths and net overseas migration data become available.
+In the case of births and deaths, the revised data are compiled on a date-of-occurrence basis.
 In the case of net overseas migration, final data are based on actual traveller behaviour.
 Final estimates are made available every 5 years after a census and revisions are made to the previous inter-censal period.
-ERP data are not changed once they have been finalised.
-Releasing preliminary, revised and final ERP involves a balance between timeliness and accuracy.
+Generally, ERP data are not changed once they have been finalised unless there are compelling reasons to do so, as in June 2013 when data from September 1991 to June 2006 were revised.
+For more information on this recasting process, see the feature article titled Recasting 20 years of ERP in the December quarter 2012 issue of Australian demographic statistics (ABS 2013).

-For further information on ABS Estimated Resident Population, see the relevant Data Quality Statement.
+For further information on ABS ERP, see the relevant data quality statement.

-Accessibility:

-Deaths data are available in a variety of formats on the ABS website under the 3302.0 product family.
+Accessibility: Deaths data are available in a variety of formats on the ABS website under the 3302.0 product family.
 Births data are available in a variety of formats on the ABS website under the 3301.0 product family.
-ERP data is available in a variety of formats on the ABS website under the 3101.0 and 3201.0 product families.
+ERP data are available in a variety of formats on the ABS website under the 3101.0 product family.
 Further information on deaths and mortality may be available on request.
-The ABS observes strict confidentiality protocols as required by the Census and Statistics Act 1905.
+The ABS observes strict confidentiality protocols as required by the Census and statistics act 1905.
 This may restrict access to data at a very detailed level.

-Interpretability:

-Data for this indicator have been presented as crude rates, either per 1,000 live births or 1,000 estimated resident population.
+Interpretability: Data for this indicator have been presented as crude rates, either per 1,000 live births or 1,000 ERP.